Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 V5

 I'm currently designing it.

-I think that using 2 mm plexiglass as the main build material may "solve" the 1st problem of all designs: transparent material may make the project looks smaller than it really is.
+I think that using 2 mm plexiglass as the main material may "solve" the 1st problem of all designs: transparent material might make the project look smaller than it really is.

 Problems: